sjp/ideas/README.md

 Content must also be delivered over HTTPS to ensure that intermediaries cannot alter or observe the content.

+Something like [file.io](https://file.io/) but open source and self-hostable.

 ## Port Chalk to .Net

 [Chalk](https://github.com/chalk/chalk) is a nice API for displaying coloured